OchirnyamB/cs4330-final-project/c++/c++.md

   * The destructor of an object is called when its lifespan (based on its scope) ends.

 * Properties
-  * Getters and setters...write your own or built in?
-  * Backing variables?
-  * Computed properties?

   * Getters and setters are not built in, but offer one strategy to encapsulate data.

   ```c++